 Content Scope Senior level responsible Third-party standards/initiatives Stakeholder consideration Availability HR policy The policy constitutes the foundation for people management processes for own workers.
 The policy applies to all entities within the Asker Group as well as its employees, managers, Board, CEO and Group Management Team.
 Head of HR.
 Will be embedded in the policy in 2025. healthy, and inclusive work environment.
 The HR Policy is available on Asker's intranet.
 The policy is part of the Asker Management Stand- ard for HR.
 Code of Conduct The Code of Conduct is the embodiment of Asker's commitment to a good corporate cul- ture and high standards of ethics.
 It translates the Group's values into guidelines to increase motivation and cohesion.
 Asker is dedicated to generating a culture where employees can discuss ideas and problems openly.
 Violations of the Code of Conduct are taken very seriously and may lead to requirements for additional training, warnings, disciplinary action, dismissal or legal action.
-All employees are encouraged to report violations to their manager or somebody higher up, and Asker provides a confidential, anonymous reporting system for sensitive cas- es, read further under "Whistleblowing policy". managers, Board members, con- sultants and interns and encourag- es a uniform approach to businese ethics at all sites operated by Asker.
+All employees are encouraged to report violations to their manager or somebody higher up, and Asker provides a confidential, anonymous reporting system for sensitive cas- es, read further under "Whistleblowing policy". managers, Board members, con- sultants and interns and encourag- es a uniform approach to business ethics at all sites operated by Asker.
 In case of disputes, national when they conduct business on behalf of Asker.
-In cases where The Code of Conduct is rooted in Asker's values and draws inspiration from global standards, including the UN Universal Declaration of Hu- man Rights, ILO conventions and the UN Global Compact principles on human rights, working conditions, environ- ment and anti-corruption.
-The Code of Conduct has been developed through collaboration with stakeholders such as employees, customers, suppliers, local communities and authorities.
+In cases where The Code of Conduct is rooted in Asker's values and draws inspiration from global standards, including the UN Universal Declaration of Hu- man Rights, ILO conventions and the UN Global Compact principles on human rights, working conditions, environ- ment and anti-corruption. local communities and authorities.
 This process ensures that the Code of Conduct complies with regulations and industry standards and includes diverse perspectives.
-The Code of Conduct has been shaped based on the codes of con- duct of customers such as the Regions of Sweden, Medtech Europe's Code of Ethi- cal Business Practice, Swedish Medtech, and the codes of conduct of the Group's companies.
-The Code of Conduct is available on Asker's intranet and at asker. com.
+The Code of Conduct has been shaped based on the codes of con- The Code of Conduct is available on Asker's intranet and at asker. com.
 All employees must take the e-learning course on anti-corrup- tion and whistleblowing via Asker Business School, followed by a test.
 They also sign a statement confirming that they have under- stood and will adhere to the Code of Conduct, and report any viola- tions.
 Management teams of new and existing companies receive classroom training for dealing with problems reported directly or via the whistleblowing channel.